 The results of one study suggest that sharing between SRS and HIBS in the 2500-2690 MHz band (co-channel), is feasible.
 The interference-to-noise ratio metric shows that in the single entry static worst-case analysis, there is a margin of 33.4 dB or more to satisfy the HIBS protection criteria.
 This implies that the aggregate interference from 2187 worst case lunar transmitters would not exceed the HIBS protection criterion in this band.

-4/1.15/3.2.4.5 Lunar SRS compatibility with the broadcast satellite service
+4/1.15/3.2.4.5 Lunar SRS sharing with the broadcast satellite service

-[TBD]
+WP 4A has expressed the view that sharing studies to ensure protection of BSS are not required in the 2 500 – 2 690 MHz band, provided that possible future allocations to space research service (space-to-space) in the 2 500 – 2 690 MHz band under WRC-27 agenda item 1.15 are limited to Lunar surface-to-surface communications, as specified in Report ITU-R SA.2553.

-4/1.15/3.2.4.6 Lunar SRS compatibility with the radiolocation service
+4/1.15/3.2.4.6 Lunar SRS sharing with the radiolocation service

 [TBD]